AritzBadiolaBengoa/COCO-Keypoint-Dataset-Manager-get-and-visualize-data/README.md

 ## Usage

-The code is self-explanatory, and additional comments are included to clarify what tasks are performed or why are perfomed.
+The code is self-explanatory, and additional comments are included to clarify what tasks are performed and/or why are perfomed.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.